cp2k/cp2k/docs/methods/properties/optical/bethe-salpeter.md

 where we drop the excitation index $n$ from now on for better readability.

-For each excitation level $n$, we have then several quantities, which allow us to quantify the spatial extend of the electron, the hole and their combined two-particle character as combined electron-hole pair, i.e. as an exciton.
+For each excitation level $n$, we have then several quantities, which allow us to quantify the spatial extent of the electron, the hole and their combined two-particle character as combined electron-hole pair, i.e. as an exciton.
 By that, we can often determine the type of the excited state, i.e. distinguish between, e.g., valence, Rydberg or charge-transfer states
 \[[](#Mewes2018)\].